-Today, the cybersecurity landscape finds insurance companies struggling to fend off aggressive cyberattacks as cybercriminals breach traditional defences with sophisticated and unprecedented attack methods, which poses significant cyber risks for insurance companies.
+Today, the cybersecurity landscape finds insurance companies struggling to fend off aggressive and costly cyberattacks as cybercriminals breach traditional defences with sophisticated and unprecedented attack methods, which poses significant cyber risks for insurance companies.

 Before the pandemic, an average insurance company would face over 113 cyberattacks per year, with a handful of incidents proving successful in breaching their defences.

 Since the onset of COVID-19, this fact has only been exacerbated owing to a variety of disruptions to traditional workplaces and business as usual.
 In this post, we examine some of the biggest risks the insurance industry faces at present and what this means for their cybersecurity investments and risk management strategies.

 Over 88% of insurance leaders claim they use a third-party provider to perform certain critical aspects of their operations.
 The unprecedented expansion of vendor networks in recent times has increased the attack surface for most insurance companies, leaving them vulnerable to a breach from their vendors.

 Today, cybercriminals can access these systems through a compromised vendor, endangering your systems and leaving you at risk of a cyber breach.

 To prevent cyberattacks through vulnerable third-party vendors, you need to invest in robust attack surface monitoring solutions and a robust TPRM strategy.

 Social engineering attacks are on the rise given their increasing sophistication and the growing gaps in employee awareness of cybersecurity basics.
 This lack of awareness often stems from a lack of training and opens insurance companies to a host of security problems.

 Leveraging social engineering attacks that impersonate trusted authorities or institutions, cybercriminals dupe insurance professionals into handing over sensitive information, exposing their data to cyber theft.